ygorelik/ydk-gen/sdk/go/core/docsgen/getting_started.rst

 Backward Compatibility
 ======================

-The Python YDK-0.8.6 core package is compatible with all model bundles generated previously with ydk-gen releases starting from 0.7.3.
-However the YDK-0.8.6 generates slightly different code and model API comparing to YDK-0.8.4.
-The YDK-0.8.6 generated code is not compatible with YDK-0.7.2 and earlier bundle packages due to changes in modeling and handling YList objects.
+The Go generated API starting from YDK-0.7.3 is fully compatible with YDK-0.9.0.

+**NOTE.** Starting from release 0.8.5 the YDK does not support Python2 interpreter as it was deprecated.

 Docker
 ======